Want to learn how to save $3000 in 3 months? Check out these tips to save money when you are broke!

 8. Sell What You Don’t Need

-We all have too much stuff in our lives and we all have extra stuff lying around that we no longer use.
-Chances are, some people would be happy to pay for those things you don’t use anymore.
+We all have extra stuff lying around that we no longer use, and believe it or not, someone out there would be happy to pay for it!

 Decluttr is also a great place for selling electronics such as iPhones, CDs, DVDs, and tablets.